 Frequently Asked Questions

-Can Californians Use Their Cars without Insurance?
+Can Californians Use Their Cars Without Insurance?

-What Happens When a Person Does Not Have Liability Coverage?
+What Happens When A Person Does Not Have Liability Coverage?

 Driving without insurance in California will usually mean that a person receives a ticket.
-First-time offenders usually have to pay fines of $100 to $200 as well as penalty assessment fees that double or triple the fine amount.
+First-time offenders usually have to pay fines of $100 to $200, as well as penalty assessment fees that double or triple the fine amount.
 Second-time offenders will face fines of $200 to $500 plus penalty assessment fees that can make the final cost well over $1,000.

-How Is Liability Coverage Proved?
+How Is Liability Coverage Provided?

 An insurance company should provide people with cards that show proof of insurance.
 The card will list the insured vehicle as well as the name of the policy owner with a policy number and the dates the policy began and when it will end.